 Helping the Helpers - Therapy for First Responders

-In our current culture, it is not unusual for those actively working to help others, whether via law enforcement or in the emergency medical field, or elsewhere, to be the last people to walk through my door.
+In our current culture, it is not unusual for those actively working to help others, such as those in law enforcement or in the emergency medical field, to be the last people to walk through my door.
 It often happens that a person has had to hit rock bottom or have a family member insist they seek treatment before they reach out to schedule a session.
 There are a few reasons that this is the case, and those reasons are complex and woven into the fabric of first responder culture; however, the most common tend to be:

 - a feeling that you should be able to handle the stress associated with your profession